relaycorp/veraid-authority/README.md

 ## Environment variables

 - `AUTHORITY_VERSION` (required).
 The version of this server.
+- `K_SINK` (required).
+The URL to the Knative Eventing endpoint where events should be published.
 - `MONGODB_URI` (required).
 - OAuth2 authentication:
   - `OAUTH2_JWKS_URL` (required).
 The URL to the JWKS endpoint of the authorisation server.